-1. Place the shock absorber spring over the shock absorber, compress the spring, and install the retainer.
-2. Place bushings and sleeves (where appropriate) into shock eyelet; then install shocks with two cap screws and nuts.
-3. Tighten the front shock absorber cap screws to 40 ft-lb (head side).
-Tighten the upper rear shock absorber cap screws to 40 ft-lb and the lower rear shock absorber cap screws to 35 ft-lb.
-4. Remove the vehicle from the support stand.
+1. Place the spacers and O-rings (where appropriate) into shock eyelet; then install shocks with two cap screws and nuts.
+2. Tighten the front shock absorber cap screws to 35 ft-lb (head side).
+Tighten the rear shock absorber cap screws to 35 ft-lb (nut side).
+3. Remove the vehicle from the support stand.